satra/flask_skeleton/README.md

 If you want everything on the same box just enter the same host under both sections.
 Don't want a database?
 Leave the dbservers section blank.

-Once you're done defining your hosts doy:
+Once you're done defining your hosts do:

     $ ./deploy.sh